grant-olson/nillify/README.md

 Verification
 ------------

-It is important that developers sign their software.
+It is important that software developers sign and verify their software.
 This gem is signed so you can ensure its authenticity.

 To install my public key just run: